 Many interest rate rises are announced or anticipated long in advance.
-Both New and Old Keynesian models assign strong effects of anticipated interest rate rises.
-So, understanding the effect of anticipated interest rate changes is important for policy and understanding episodes.
+Both new and old-Keynesian models assign strong effects of anticipated interest rate rises.
+So understanding the effect of anticipated interest rate changes is important for policy and understanding episodes.

-VARs study unexpected interest rate movements both by historical habit-VARs were developed under the influence of rational expectations models in which only unanticipated monetary policy had real effects-and by econometric necessity-unexpected movements are more likely to be causes of, not responses to, other news about future inflation and output.
+VARs study unexpected interest rate movements both by historical habit - VARs were developed under the influence of rational expectations models in which only unanticipated monetary policy had real effects - and by econometric necessity - unexpected movements are more causes of, not responses to, other news about future inflation and output.
 Announcement shocks not coincident with actual rate movements are also harder to measure.